Sahil-2101/Web-Crawl-Application/README.md

+Made By: Sahil Khatri
+Made At: University of Melbourne

 # Web Crawl Application

 A Python-based web crawler that uses `BeautifulSoup` (bs4) for parsing and extracting data from websites.
 This application is ideal for small-scale data scraping and research projects, enabling efficient data collection and export.